"The way he ran away": Kelly Khumalo's cosy clip with man sparks romance rumours

 Kelly Khumalo sings for man

-A video recorded from Kelly Khumalo's Instagram live was reposted by @MDNnewss.
+A video recorded from Kelly Khumalo's Instagram Live was reposted by @MDNnewss.
 In the video, the songstress was sitting on a bed talking to a man.
-The video was dubed with a song over it and toward the end it shows the moment Kelly turned to record the guy who tried to hide.
+The video was dubbed with a song over it, and toward the end, it shows the moment Kelly turned to record the guy who tried to hide.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!